 Application connection: Association between the VAL client and the VAL service to provide the VAL service.

 Application traffic: a set of signaling messages or a set of media packet constituting a application service flow.
 E.g., one or more picture(s) may be an application traffic, the audio stream and the video stream are two different application traffic.

+Crossflow QoS measurement is an E2E measurement between SEALDD client and SEALDD server that considers multi-modal traffic routes in combination of uplink direction and downlink direction for same application.

 SEALDD-S flows: a set of packets have the same attributes, e.g., the same 5-tuple, media type.
 The application traffic flow may be mapped to one ore more SEALDD-S flow(s).
 A SEALDD-S flow should be uniquely identified with the SEALDD-S connection.